QuantGov/documentation/docs/tutorial/first_estimator.markdown

 To train a supervised model, we need to create a set of labels that tell the model what we're looking for.
-In our case, we want to train the model to identify whether or not a document is more likely to have been published in the "World" section of the *Federal Register* than another section.
+In our case, we want to train the model to identify whether or not a document is more likely to have been published in the "World" section of the *Federal Register* than in any other section.
 Since there are only two possible outcomes, our problem is a case of *binary classification* and the labels we need to create should have `True` or `False` values.

 Label creation is handled in the `create_labels.py` script.
 By default, this